hugoormo/SysML-Sandbox/README.md

 ## Recusrive aproach
 The Frigate is defined following a recursive approach that uses Blackbox, Graybox, and Whitebox concepts to decompose the system structurally and functionally.

-# Further work: here is where you my like to contribute
+# Further work: here is where you may like to contribute
 ...for instance with a transport ship.

 ## Initiated by